eraliod/dotfiles/README.md

 You're encouraged to modify the scripts and configuration files to suit your preferences.
 Here are some tips for customization:

+-  **brew.sh**: Edit the array lists that contain the names of the brew formulae and casks that you want installed
 -  **Dotfiles**: Edit `.shared_prompt`, `.bash_prompt` to add or modify shell configurations.
 -  **VS Code**: Adjust settings in the `settings/` directory to change editor preferences and themes.